⚠️ Use credit cards responsibly!

 Protecting your credit score

-The most famous thing that thieves might want to do with your identity is steal your credit.
-A thief who gets a hold of your personal information will apply for credit cards or other loans in your name, steal the money and leave you with hefty balances and damaged credit.
+The most famous thing thieves might want to do with your identity is steal your credit.
+A thief who gets a hold of your personal information will apply for credit cards or other loans in your name, steal the money, and leave you with hefty balances and damaged credit.

 The loss

 Under most state laws, you are not responsible for any debt incurred on fraudulent new accounts opened in your name without your permission.
-The Fair Credit Report Act (FCRA) instructs the credit bureaus to remove any accounts which were opened in your name without your permission.
-Therefore, there’s no monetary loss if your identity was compromised and used to open fraudulent accounts; but, you will still want to protect yourself so as not to have to go through months of aggravation until everything is resolved.
+The Fair Credit Report Act (FCRA) instructs the credit bureaus to remove any accounts that were opened in your name without your permission.
+Therefore, there’s no monetary loss if your identity was compromised and used to open fraudulent accounts.
+However, you will still want to protect yourself so as not to have to go through months of aggravation until everything is resolved.

 There are three ways you can protect your credit reports from thieves: